 These portable camping showers are similar to the pump models but include a reservoir with them.
-They also have better water pressure as they’re able to pressure the reservoir, instead of pumping a continuous stream.
+They also have better water pressure as they can pressure the reservoir instead of pumping a continuous stream.
 Some models don’t even need batteries, as they can be manually pressurized via a device like a bicycle pump.
 The bulky plastic reservoirs make backcountry camping with one impossible, but they’re great for front country car camping if you have extra space for luxury items.

 At first glance, the OYOOQO looks like a garden sprayer attached to a small cooler.
 Only a couple of ports on the bottom indicate that it’s anything more.
 However, it’s actually one of the better-pressurized tank systems, with a large capacity, good pressure, and fairly long battery life.

 The OYOOQO’s electric pump can run off of your vehicle’s 12v plug or the included lithium-ion battery (which charges with 120v mains electricity).
 The battery’s capacity is 12000 mAhs, nearly three times what some of the pump models have.
 Yet OYOOQO claims it can only deliver thirty minutes of continuous pressure of forty-five minutes of non-continuous spraying.
 This is likely due to the higher water pressure involved compared to the pump models.
 If you’re looking for a shower that will be similar to what you have in your own bathroom, this is one of the few that will do it.